raghavarapupradeep/Shoppingsite/README.md

 # Mr.Online (Online Shopping Site)
 This Ecommerce project is the Frontend which is built using Bootstrap, AngularJS and JQuery consisting of basic funtionality like

- New user registrations
+- New user registrations
- Different views for user and admin
+ -Different views for user and admin
- View individual category items
+ -View individual category items
- View individual item
+ -View individual item
- Add to cart
+ -Add to cart
- View cart
+ -View cart
- Add category, supplier and products (Only admin)
+ -Add category, supplier and products (Only admin)

 #Installation Guide

-Download Eclipse
+-Download Eclipse
-Install Tomcat
+-Install Tomcat
-Set Tomcat path Reference
+-Set Tomcat path Reference
-Download Project here
+-Download Project here
-Import Project in Eclipse
+-Import Project in Eclipse
-File
+-File
-Import
+-Import
-Existing projects into workspace
+-Existing projects into workspace
-Finish
+-Finish
-After importing right click on project and click run on apache tomcat server
+-After importing right click on project and click run on apache tomcat server
 #Softwares used

 Eclipse Marse2 Eclipse is an integrated development environment (IDE) used in computer programming, and is the most widely used Java IDE.It contains a base workspace and an extensible plug-in system for customizing the environment.
 Eclipse is written mostly in Java and its primary use is for developing Java applications.
 Click here to download Eclipse Marse 2.